yvonshong/Waseda/Video_Signal_Processing/README.md

 - when sigma is 1:

 ![](img/0.jpg)
-The result has been shown
+The result has been shown as above.

 - when sigma is 0.01:
 ![](img/sigma0.1kernel.jpg)